How is Zeffy free?

 Other Giving Programs

-• Matching Gift: This program matches employee donations to businesses that donate to nonprofits up to a minimum of $1,000 per employee (a maximum of $3,000 per employee).
+• Matching Gift: This program matches employee product donations to companies that donate to nonprofits up to a minimum of $1,000 per employee (a maximum of $3,000 per employee).

-• Path to Pro: Offers training and education to people in the US and helps them find careers in the home improvement industry.
+• Path to Pro: The company offers training and STEM education to people in the US and helps them find careers in the home improvement industry.

 8. Ben & Jerry's

 Ben & Jerry's is a popular multinational company that manufactures ice cream, sorbet, and frozen yogurt.
-They work primarily to fund bottom-up and grassroots organizations.
+Its primary mission is to fund bottom-up and grassroots organizations.

-Since giving back to its community is a priority, Ben and Jerry’s has grants specifically designed to support charities in Vermont at the local level.
+Since giving back to its community is a priority for Ben and Jerry's, the company also offers grants specifically designed to support charities in Vermont at the local level.

 • National Grant Program: This program offers grants of up to $30,000 to small nonprofits outside of Vermont.
 Applications are accepted on a rolling basis from January to November.